43rd Annual Entertainment Symposium, March 15-16, 2019, UCLA Macgowan Hall

 Continuing Legal Education

 UCLA School of Law is a State Bar of California approved MCLE provider.
-By attending this symposium, you may earn Minimum Continuing Legal Education credit in the amount of up to 6.25 hours of general MCLE credit,1 hour of legal ethics credit and 1 hour of competence issues credit.
+By attending this symposium, you may earn Minimum Continuing Legal Education credit in the amount of up to 6.25 hours of general MCLE credit,1 hour of legal ethics credit and 1 hour of recognition and elimination of bias in the legal profession and society credit.
 This event may meet the requirements for continuing legal education credits in other states.
 Please check with the bar association in the state in which you are seeking credits to see if this event is eligible.

 Continuing Education for Accountants